 BIKE IN THE LOST LAKE PARK

-Lost lake is super central, only a short walk, or ride, from all village areas.
+Lost Lake is super central, only a short walk or ride from all village areas.
 The network of trails offers many biking options for all riding levels (beginner-intermediate), from wide, paved, gentle bikeways to very difficult and challenging single tracks leading through thick trees.
-Be aware, Whistler trails are considered more difficult then other areas for their high level of technicality.
+Be aware Whistler trails are considered more difficult than other areas for their high level of technicality.
 Download the biking trail map HERE.
-Lost Lake is one of the Whistle’s favourite places to swim, BBQ and enjoy long evenings in the summer.
-The one thing that sets it apart from all the other lakes are the amazing biking trails, which actually serve as a lovely Cross County Ski & Snow Shoe area.
+Lost Lake is one of the Whistle’s favorite places to swim, BBQ, and enjoy long evenings in the summer.
+The amazing biking trails, which serve as a lovely Cross County Ski & Snow Shoe area, sets it apart from all the other lakes.
 But back to summer!

 CANOE / KAYAK THE RIVER OF GOLDEN DREAMS